Table of contents

 Headless architecture is partly a response to the way the relationship between web content and content creation has evolved.
 For a long time, most web content was delivered through a browser, often as a web page.
 But new connected devices are arriving all the time and audiences are consuming content through different user interfaces, like smart devices, wearables, AI-enabled voice assistants, and virtual reality (VR) headsets.

 Broadly speaking, the back end of a CMS relates to how content is managed, and the front end relates to how it’s presented.
 Think of it like a storefront window display.

-Front-end tasks include everything you’d see as you peered in from the street: the selection and arrangement of products and accompanying signage.
+Front-end tasks include everything you’d see as you peered in from the street: the selection and arrangement of products and branding.

 So, for a basic website, the back end might include:

-For non-technical users publishing simple content —like a blog — this was a great, seamless setup.
+For non-technical users and content editors publishing simple content — for example, a WordPress blog — this was a great, seamless setup.

-But as digital experiences evolve, developers are spending too much time creating custom workarounds to deliver more sophisticated content to a wider variety of devices.
+But as digital experiences and ecommerce continues to evolve, developers are spending too much time creating custom workarounds to optimize experiences and deliver more sophisticated content across devices.

 API-first CMSs are functionally the same as headless CMSs in that they have no default front end.
 Developers are free to create as many delivery layers as needed, (in whatever language they prefer) to push content to any new channel imaginable.